Table of Contents

 Step 2: Choose A Large Pot

-Start your tree in a drainage-holed 6 inch (15 cm) or 8 inches (20 cm) pot.
+Start your tree in a drainage-holed 6-inch (15 cm) or 8 inches (20 cm) pot.
 Never put your banana tree in a container that doesn't drain well.
-Make sure the pot is deep enough for the banana tree roots to grow.
+Ensure the pot is deep enough for the banana tree roots to grow.
 Decide how much you want to spend on the pot and choose a ceramic, plastic, metal, or wood pot.

 Step 3: Prepare The Soil

 When purchasing potting soil for your banana plant, use a high-quality product.
 Bananas require sandy soil that is well-drained and rich with organic materials and compost.